 The recommended daily amount for adults is 40 micrograms.
 It can be found in 400 grams of apples, three boiled eggs, in about 320 grams of rice or 70 grams of soybeans.

-As a dietary supplement, vitamin B8 is often listed under the trade name biotin.
+As a food supplement, vitamin B8 is often listed under the trade name biotin.
 In addition to high-dose biotin products, there are also many preparations with additives such as selenium and zinc.
 Many biotin products are offered for special support of skin, hair and nails.
+If the daily requirement is not met, our supplements such as Vitality Shot are the ideal alternative.

 Raw eggs contain a lot of vitamin B8.
 However, they also contain avidin, which in turn binds vitamin B8.
 Thus, an opposite effect rather than the desired one could occur.